ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 Load the Regional Workflow
 -------------------------------

-To load the regional workflow environment, run:
+To load the regional workflow environment, source the lmod-setup file.
+Then load the workflow conda environment.
+From the ``ufs-srweather-app`` directory, run:

 .. code-block:: console

-   source <path/to/etc/lmod-setup.sh> <platform>
+   source etc/lmod-setup.sh <platform>
-   # OR: source <path/to/etc/lmod-setup.csh> <platform> when running in a csh/tcsh shell
+   # OR: source etc/lmod-setup.csh <platform> when running in a csh/tcsh shell
    module use </path/to/ufs-srweather-app/modulefiles>
    module load wflow_<platform>

+where ``<platform>`` is a valid, lowercased machine name (see ``MACHINE`` in :numref:`Section %s <user>` for valid values).

 After loading the workflow, users should follow the instructions printed to the console.
 Usually, the instructions will tell the user to run ``conda activate regional_workflow``.

-For example, a user on Hera may issue the following commands to load the regional workflow (replacing ``User.Name`` with their actual username in the form Firstname.Lastname):
+For example, a user on Hera with permissions on the ``nems`` project may issue the following commands to load the regional workflow (replacing ``User.Name`` with their actual username in the form Firstname.Lastname):

 .. code-block:: console

    source /scratch1/NCEPDEV/nems/User.Name/ufs-srweather-app/etc/lmod-setup.sh hera
-   module use /scratch1/NCEPDEV/nems/User.Name/ufs-srweather-app/modulefiles>
+   module use /scratch1/NCEPDEV/nems/User.Name/ufs-srweather-app/modulefiles
    module load wflow_hera
    conda activate regional_workflow